Students enjoy enhancing skills and learning new ones in these enriching afterschool programs.

 What is FIRST LEGO League?
 Founder Dean Kamen explains: “In FIRST® LEGO® League, children are immersed in real-world science and technology challenges.
 Teams research and design their own solution to a current scientific question or problem while they also build and program autonomous robots using LEGO® MINDSTORMS® technology to perform a series of missions.
 Through their participation, children develop valuable life skills and discover exciting career possibilities, while learning that they can make a positive contribution to society.”

 The RoboKnights Team is open to students interested in being a part of a LEGO robotics team and learning about robotics, project development, and project presentation.
-If you are interested or have questions, please contact one of the coaches listed above.
+There are a limited number of spots on the team, and students must fill out an interest form if they want to participate (email Mrs. Zinn for more information).
 The cost is $100.

 - The season runs from August to January (Note: The team could continue work into February if they are successful in competition and qualify for the State tournament.)